A Rich History

 The Fourth Era

-In 4E 22 the Thalmor take control of Summerset Isle and rename it to Alinor.
+In 4E 22, the Thalmor take control of Summerset Isle and rename it Alinor.

-In 4E 171 the Aldmeri Dominion the Emperor step down from power.
-When the Empire refuses the Aldmeri Dominion invade Hammerfell and Cryodiil.
+In 4E 171, the Aldmeri Dominion the Emperor step down from power.
+When the Empire refuses, the Aldmeri Dominion invades Hammerfell and Cryodiil.